RWS/studio-api-docs/apiconcepts/projectautomation/analyzing_the_files.md

-Analyzing the Files
+# Analyzing the Files
-==

-In this chapter we will learn how to implement the functionality for performing the actual file analysis.
-Note that the analyze files task is applied to the SDLXliff files that were previously copied to the target folder.
-In a project that involves multiple target languages, an analyze files task needs to be applied separately to each set of target documents.
+This chapter explains how to implement the file analysis functionality.
+The analyze files task operates on the SDLXliff files previously copied to the target folder.
+For projects with multiple target languages, run the analyze files task separately for each target language.

 Implement another helper function called RunFileAnalysis, which takes a [FileBasedProject](../../api/projectautomation/Sdl.ProjectAutomation.FileBased.FileBasedProject.yml) object as parameter as well as the target language locale as string parameter: